 So what!
 It goes wrong – for whatever reason.

 Dust yourself off, have a cuppa and eat a biscuit.
 Try to work out why it went wrong and see if you can have something in your arsenal to stop it happening again.

 The most important thing is making sure that meal planning works for you.
 Pick and choose the bits that work and ditch everything else.

-The planning needs to fit in around you, your life and your home.
+The planning needs to fit in with you, your life and your home.

-So, forget what everyone else says, find what you like to do then stick at it 🙂
+So, forget what everyone else says, find what you like to do then stick with it 🙂